Armon Watts could be Vikings' answer inside on the defensive line

-Armon Watts has the size of a nose tackle, the speed of a three-technique tackle and the ability to be an unexpected breakout player that helps fill a critical position of need in Vikings coach Mike Zimmer’s retooled defense.
+Armon Watts has the size of a nose tackle, the speed of a three-technique tackle and the ability to be an unexpected breakout player who could help fill a critical position of need in Vikings coach Mike Zimmer's retooled defense.

 Just ask Bears center Cody Whitehair, a former Pro Bowler who surrendered a Watts strip sack on an inside speed move from the nose tackle position in last year's regular-season finale.